JetBrains/teamcity-documentation/topics/upgrade-notes.md

 (Fixed 2017.2.1) TFS in Java working mode (when Team Explorer is not installed on the machine) report "TFS subsystem was destroyed" errors.
 See [TW-52685](https://youtrack.jetbrains.com/issue/TW-52685) for details.

 Upgrading using Windows installer can take significant time if your TeamCity installation directory contains lots of nested directories (e.g. TeamCity Data Directory is under it).
 The long stage can occur after "Extract: Uninstall.exe..." progress message.
 In you encounter this long step, please wait for the completion of the operation (the installer runs icacls.exe utility as a nested process).
-To prevent the issue it is recommendd to [move the data directory](https://confluence.jetbrains.com/display/TCD10/TeamCity+Data+Directory) out of TeamCity server installation home.
+To prevent the issue it is recommendd to move the [Data Directory](teamcity-data-directory.md) out of TeamCity server installation home.

 ### Perforce branch specification change